soorya-2004/career_skill_mapper/README.md

 Files of interest
 - `app.py` — Streamlit app entrypoint.
-- `data/indeed.csv` — job listings dataset (already present in the repo).
+- `data/indeed.csv` — job listings dataset (not present in the repo because of the size constraints).
 - `resume.txt` — example resume text (already present in the repo).

 Quick start (Windows PowerShell)